See the results of our 2022 Personal Finance Study!

 Generally, wage workers in Wyoming and Georgia do earn the federal minimum wage of $7.25, but there are a few exceptions for employers who don't fall under the Fair Labor Standards Act (FLSA).
-However, most small and large employers fall under the FLSA, so most workers in these two states earn at least $7.25 an hour.
+However, most medium and large employers fall under the FLSA, so most workers in these two states earn at least $7.25 an hour.

 What’s the minimum wage in your state?

-The below map provides a look at how the minimum wage rates compare across the county.
+The map below provides a look at how the minimum wage rates compare across the county.